dashorst/martijndashorst.com/_posts/2018/2018-11-06-better-html-autofocus.markdown

 layout: post
 status: publish
 published: true
-title: A Better HTML Autofocus implementation
+title: A Better HTML Autofocus Implementation
 ---

 So you have this login form with a username and password field.